 Prior Learning Assessment Program

-To be eligible to participate in the Prior Learning Assessment (PLA) Program at Bucks students must be in good academic and financial standing with the College, currently enrolled, and actively pursuing classes in a Program of Study that includes requirements for the course(s) they propose to challenge.
+To be eligible to participate in the Prior Learning Assessment (PLA) Program at Bucks students must be in good academic and financial standing with the College, have successfully completed a semester at Bucks, currently enrolled, and actively pursuing classes in a Program of Study that includes requirements for the course(s) they propose to challenge.

 There are limitations to the total number of equivalent credits earned through PLA that students can use toward their degree or certificate at Bucks, based upon the College’s graduation residency policy.
 The nontraditional ungraded credits that can be used toward a Bucks degree or certificate include all equivalent credit awarded through PLA (marked as CL, CX, and/or LE on the Bucks transcript where the grade would go) in addition to any Advanced Placement (marked as AP on the Bucks transcript where the grade would go), Military equivalent (marked as ME on the Bucks transcript where the grade would go) and Transfer credit (marked as TR on the Bucks transcript where the grade would go) brought into Bucks.